Projects

 -

-D1 – Accountability of AI-based Medical Diagnoses (already assigned)
+D1 – Dual Use Research of Concern with AI-based Medical Diagnoses

 Project Leads: Prof. Steger (Ethics), Prof. Ropinski (Computer Science)

-Project Leads: Prof. Hufendiek (Philosophy), Prof. Glimm (Computer Science), Dr. Lisson (Medicine)
+Project Leads: Prof. Hufendiek (Philosophy), Prof. Glimm (Computer Science), Dr. Hauke Berendt (Philosophy)

 Medical PhD Projects (10 months, MD)